codac-team/codac/doc/doc/tutorial/index.rst

 ..
 About the tutorial
 .. ------------------

-This tutorial is about Constraint Programming (CP), Interval Analysis (IA) and their applications to mobile robot localization.
+This tutorial is about Constraint Programming (CP), Interval Analysis (IA) and their applications to mobile robotics.

 | **Interval analysis** yields methods to compute intervals in place of real numbers, enclosing uncertainties in the mean time.
 | **Constraint Programming** aims at solving a complex problem by defining it in terms of constraints coming from the equations or the measurements.